lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 </table>
 </div>

-The above lists out all the table variables after all preprocessing ordered by their correlation coefficients in the model, or in other words, how highly correlated a given variable is in predicting the outcome of the y-variable according to the model.
+The above lists out all the table variables after all preprocessing ordered by their correlation coefficients in the model for #2014-2020#, or in other words, how highly correlated a given variable is in predicting the outcome of the y-variable according to the model.
 The top 5 are as such:
 1. Win Shares
 2. Defensive Winshares
 3. Assists